wentam/bottom-bracket/notes/misc.md

 * One way to defer macroexpanion would be to define a macro that takes an input structure and expands into a barray of the bytes that represent that structure (using our in-memory representation)
 * We might want a way to inline builtin function calls in your macro if that overhead starts to matter
     * probably just define a macro (arrp/builtin-func-code/byte-buffer-get-buf x86_64) that expands into the code.
+* Rather than provide a platform-specific passthrough mechanism for things like syscalls, why not abstraction it?
+What if the IR had it's own version of a "syscall" layer that compiled down to linux syscalls, win32 calls etc.
+    * Yes, you might get less optimal syscalls, but I consider syscalls to be hot lava anyway.
+    * Completely abstract away the operating system at compile time :D
+    * Might be a problem for win32 if they force us to do stuff at a higher level of abstraction.
+Windows tends to have some really dumb design decisions.
+        * Thus, might still need a passthrough in *addition* to this abstraction layer.
+* Parellelizing macroexpansion should be possible and is possibly a big advantage of doing things this way.
+    * If our IR optimizer runs separately per-function, this would thus implicitly paralellize optimization
+    * You probably want to be able to choose if you're working on serial or parallel when you call structural_macro_expand.
+You might care about macroexpansion ordering, you might not.
+You can choose serial mode in your macro when expanding your child elements if you are for example building an interpreted language with side-effect macros.
+        * top-level would be parallel tho.
+You would need to opt-in to serial expansion.
+        * could provide an (arrp/serial-expand foo) macro to make this ergonomic.
+    * threading overhead might be a waste on tiny macros
+        * could allow for hinting to disable the thread queuing and just do it in the main thread
+            * "Hi I'm really cheap to expand just do it"
+        * could use a heuristic like the size of the macro in bytes, though false positives would suck
+        * could even make parallelism opt-in per defined macro if the overhead is really bad.
+    * probably task queue/worker model